Carole Landis: Death and funeral

-Landis was reportedly crushed when Harrison refused to divorce his wife to be with her.
-On July 5, 1948, unable to cope any longer, she committed suicide in her Pacific Palisades home at 1465 Capri Drive by taking an overdose of Seconal.
+Landis was reportedly devastated when Harrison refused to divorce his wife to be with her.
+On July 5, 1948, unable to cope any longer, she died by suicide at her Pacific Palisades home at 1465 Capri Drive by taking an overdose of Seconal.
 Before she took her life, she penned a note to her mother, expressing remorse for the pain her actions would cause.
 She assured her mother and family members of her love and asked her to find her will, which left everything to her mother.
 Landis signed off as “Your Baby” and requested her mother’s prayers.
 Harrison was the last person to see her alive, having had dinner with her the night before she committed suicide.

 The next afternoon, Harrison and Landis's maid discovered her on the bathroom floor.
 Harrison waited several hours before he called a doctor and the police.
 According to some sources, Landis left two suicide notes, one for her mother and the second for Harrison, who instructed his lawyers to destroy it.
 During a coroner's inquest, Harrison denied knowing any motive for her suicide and told the coroner he did not know of the existence of a second suicide note.
 Landis's official website, which her family owns, has questioned the events of Landis's death and the coroner's ruling of suicide.

-She is interred in Forest Lawn Memorial Park Cemetery in Glendale, California, in plot 814 of the "Everlasting Love" section.
-Among the celebrities at her funeral were Cesar Romero, Van Johnson, and Pat O'Brien.
-Harrison attended with his wife.
+On July 10, 1948 at 12:30 PM her service was held at Forest Lawn's Church of the Recessional by Bishop Fred L. Pyman.
+During her service Pyman sang her favorite hymn of In the Garden.
+Afterwards she was interred in Forest Lawn Memorial Park Cemetery in Glendale, California, in plot 814 of the "Everlasting Love" section.
+Among the celebrities at her service and funeral were Cesar Romero, Eddie Sutherland, Van Johnson, and Pat O'Brien.
+W. Horace Schmidlapp, her estranged husband, also attended her service and funeral.
+Rex Harrison attended with his wife however they both left early and had refused to look at Carole in her coffin during viewing.

+Legacy

-Landis has a star on the Hollywood Walk of Fame at 1765 Vine Street.
+Landis has a star on the Hollywood Walk of Fame at 1765 Vine Street which was dedicated to her on February 8, 1960.

+On October 4, 2019 Landis was honored with a 28 inch bronze statute that resides inside the Fairchild Public Library in her hometown of Fairchild, Wisconsin.
+The Carole Landis Fan Club donated the statute, as well as memorabilia related to the actress, to the library.